MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/first-adoption-project.md

 ## First project criteria

-Your first adoption project should align with your [motivations](./motivations-why-are-we-moving-to-the-cloud.md) behind cloud adoption.
-Whenever possible, your first project should also demonstrate progress towards a defined [business outcome](./business-outcomes/how-to-use-the-business-outcome-template.md).
+Your first adoption project should align with your [motivations](./motivations-why-are-we-moving-to-the-cloud.md) for cloud adoption.
+Whenever possible, your first project should also demonstrate progress toward a defined [business outcome](./business-outcomes/how-to-use-the-business-outcome-template.md).

 ## First project expectations